PROJECT-FRONTLINE/teamfrontline/README.md

 ## The idea

 The goal is to build a Responsive Web Application like a website which can be accessed both by the Computer and a Smartphone.
 This Website will have a Chatbot powered by IBM Watson Assistant specially Designed for First Responders.
-It will as hold a form which will serve as a Data Collection tool to collect Information from the First Responder regarding their needs and the problems they face or encounter on the Frontlines.This data will in turn be fed into IBM Watson Studio to provid Insights in terms of Data Visualisation in An Interactive Dashboard.
-This Dashboard can be viewed by Government Authorities to assess Whar are the needs and the problems of the First Responders?
+It will as hold a form which will serve as a Data Collection tool to collect Information from the First Responder regarding their needs and the problems they face or encounter on the Frontlines.This data will in turn be fed into IBM Watson Studio to provid Insights in terms of Data Visualisation in an Interactive Dashboard.
+This Dashboard can be viewed by Government Authorities to assess What are the needs and the problems of the First Responders.

 ## How it works

 A.First Responder(The First Responder will access the Website which have the chatbot and the form.
-The First Responders can access the Chatbot specially designed for First Responders and ask specific Questions like "How to clean a transport Vehicle?","What is the recommened PPE?" and get answers.
-The First Responders can aslo fill the form to specify their needs like which ppe they need? or the problems they face?)
+The First Responders can access the Chatbot specially designed for First Responders and ask specific Questions like "How to clean a transport Vehicle?","What is the recommended PPE?" and get answers.The First Responders can also fill the form to specify their needs like which ppe they need? or the problems they face?)
-B.Government Authorities(The Government Authorities can visitt this website and view the Interactive Dashboard powered by IBM Watson Studio having Data Visualisation based on the Data filled up in the form by the First Responders.)
+B.Government Authorities(The Government Authorities can visit this website and view the Interactive Dashboard powered by IBM Watson Studio having Data Visualisation based on the Data filled up in the form by the First Responders.)

 ## Diagrams